ElAwbery/Full-stack-web-dev-from-scratch/README.md

     - Added code to server GET method to send CSS on request
     - Wrote simple CSS just to demonstrate that it works
-    - Added status_line to HTML for "Updated", as a thing to apply CSS to (This required minor restructuring of the HTML generation code)
+    - Added status_line to HTML for "Updated", as a thing to apply CSS to (required minor restructuring of the HTML generation code)

 Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design and code review.